 As you choose string lights, be sure and double check to see if the lights are glass or plastic.
 I personally prefer glass bulbs because there is such a big difference in the way the lights look.
 While it’s hard to tell when they are in the box, I do think that plastic bulbs can look like plastic when they are hung and turned on.
 It’s just a personal preference for me but glass just illuminates beautifully!

 3) Choosing Size and Style of Lights

 If you’re going to buy staple string lights from Home Depot, Target and Walmart that are available all year, they are most likely going to be round blubs that are called bistro lights or cafe lights.

 Again, this is personal preference but I just love the look of traditional bistro/cafe lights at night.
 I also think about what the space will look like in the daytime and I want the lights to sort of fade into the landscape and not stand out.
-The smaller bistro/cafe lights do that because the ones from Home Depot that I use are not terribly large and they are on a brown cord.
+The bistro/cafe lights from Home Depot that I use are not terribly large and they are on a brown cord.

 Tips for Hanging Outdoor String Lights

 I have also learned the hard way over the years how to hang outdoor lights and what works best for securing them, tips for draping the lights and securing the connections.

 If you are using glass bulbs, it’s much easier to remove all of the glass bulbs before starting to hang.
 If you’re just hanging one or two strands, you do not need to do this but if you are hanging multiple strings and criss-crossing, it is much easier to do this when you’re not having to be careful of breaking the bulbs as you connect, drape, etc..

 Once you have all the strings hung and connectors secured, you just simply add the lights back in.

 2) Coaxial Staples Work Best